imoken1122/illust-scrape/README.md

 ### 2. Login Process
-To log in to pixiv, do the following: your user information will be created in the `profile_path` folder and you will not need to log in again to see the information from there.
+To login to pixiv, do the following: your user information will be created in the `profile_path` folder and you will not need to login again to see the information from there.

 ```
 $ python -c "import scraper ; scraper.login()"